petk/php-build-system/docs/cmake/ext/openssl.md

 Configure the `openssl` extension.

-This extension enables using OpenSSL library for encryption and decryption.
+This extension enables encryption and decryption support using the OpenSSL library.

 ## EXT_OPENSSL